ESPRI-Mod/synda/sdt/doc/selection_file_parameter_reference.md

 Notes:

 * To enable this parameter, 'local_path_format' parameter must be set to 'custom'
-* Each variable included in the 'local_path_drs_template' must be present as a standalone attribute in the file metadata.
+* Each variable included in 'local_path_drs_template' must be present as a standalone attribute in the file metadata.
 If it is missing, you can use a constant value instead (e.g. use 'output' instead of '%(product)s').